-Hi, I’m Erin Donley—I’m a Communication Specialist who teaches professionals how to choose their words wisely, so they can build rapport, respect and the results they desire in business.
+Hi, I’m Erin Donley, Communication Expert based in Portland, Oregon.
+I teach influential people how to choose their words wisely, so they gain respect, build rapport, and get the results they desire in business.

-As a regular contributor for the Huffington Post, my articles aim to challenge the status quo and bring human-heartedness back to our everyday language.
+As a regular contributor for the Huffington Post, my articles tend to challenge the status quo and bring human-heartedness back into the way we speak and write.

 It all began in 1st grade on school picture day.
 While standing in line, I listened to the photographer call each girl “princess” to entice bigger smiles.